pudly/schmopera-hugo/content/articles/breaking-into-the-industry-a-vicious-cycle.md

 date = "2015-06-16T10:12:00-04:00"
 lastmod = "2015-06-16T10:42:00-04:00"
 publishDate = "2015-06-16T10:39:00-04:00"
-slug = "breaking-into-the-industry-a-vicious-cycle"
-title = "Breaking into the industry: a vicious cycle?"
+short_description = "When you want something like this so badly, you will do pretty near anything to keep going.
+It makes you feel crazy, sure!
+But is it crazier to deny yourself what you love, or is it crazier to keep going when there's no end in sight?
+I wish I was here to bring you some hope and be all, “Here is a solution to all your problems!
+And here, 10 points for Griffindor!”
+Unfortunately, however, I am not a wizard and cannot wave a wand, say a little charm, do a little dance and have the circle stop and re-order itself into a tidy, chronological line." slug = "breaking-into-the-industry-a-vicious-cycle" title = "Breaking into the industry: a vicious cycle?"
 +++